Project-SimPM/SimPM/docs/source/concepts/project-modeling.rst

 * ``entity.schedule()`` – the activity-level schedule of a single
   entity (start/finish times for each named activity).

-These are used extensively in the tutorials:
+These are used extensively in the tutorials:* :doc:`../tutorials/index` – overview of available tutorials.

-* :doc:`../tutorials/hello-simpm` – basic earthmoving system.
-* :doc:`../tutorials/schedule-risk` – Monte Carlo schedule risk.
-* :doc:`../tutorials/resource-bottlenecks` – priority and resource
-  competition.

 Basic workflow
 --------------